darrenjw/blog/drafts/SfDSBook.md

 # Scala for Data Science [book review]

-*This is the draft of a post that will eventually appear on my blog.
-I'll put the link here when I post.
-This is not the definitive version.*
+*This is the draft of my blog post: https://darrenjw.wordpress.com/2016/12/22/scala-for-data-science-book-review/ - This is not the definitive version.*

 This post will review the book: